radixdlt/radixdlt-javascript/README.md

 ```

-Creating a `Radix` instance from a saved keystore
+Creating a `Radix` instance from a saved keystore:

 ```
 import { Radix, Wallet } from 'radixdlt-javascript`